helpermethod/node-super-dev/README.md

     $ git clone https://github.com/helpermethod/node-super-dev

-Run

-    $ vagrant up

-to provision a Ubuntu Trusty Tahr 64-Bit VM with the latest stable release of Node installed.
+and run `$ vagrant up` to provision a Ubuntu Trusty Tahr 64-Bit VM with the latest stable release of Node installed.

 # Options

+Use the `SHELL_ARGS` environment variable to pass options to the shell provisioner.

 ## --unstable